signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 - When we AddStObjMap/AddCKDatabase, we remove any ServiceDescriptor with a "specific type" from the ServiceCollection: the Global DI won't be able to resolve these types.

-We must now consider the EndpointType container initialization.
+We must now consider the EndpointDefinition container initialization.
 To rely/reuse the Conformant DI infrastructure, we must reason only in terms of ServiceCollection configuration.
 Each container will be obtained through the BuildServiceProvider()
 method: once built, the container is sealed, it cannot be altered.

-A EndpointType container must be able to return singletons:
+A EndpointDefinition container must be able to return singletons:
  - from the global DI if the type is not a IsEndPointService or is a IsEndPointService that is not "specific".
  - from a shared container for IsEndPointService that is not exclusive to the endpoint.
  - from its own container otherwise.